Rosgen Natural Channel Design · saveourstreamsusa.com

 • 🐟 Pristine Wild Trout Sanctuary: Deep scoured pools, clean spawning cobbles, and dense native canopy.

-• 🛡️ **Stop Active Bank Loss**: Stop active mudslides and bank collapses from washing away your property.
+• 🛡️ Stop Active Bank Loss: Halt the mudslides and bank collapses washing away your property.

-• 💼 **Pure Risk-Free Revenue**: Receive **30% of released credit sale proceeds** (pure cash flow, no out-of-pocket expenses).
+• 💼 No-Cost Revenue Share: Receive 30% of released credit sale proceeds — no out-of-pocket expenses at any stage.

 • 🌾 Perpetual Preservation: Secure and protect your mountain legacy for future generations.